Live Chat with Admissions

 The Bachelor's and Master’s Program in Occupational Therapy (BSMS OT) at Thomas Jefferson University is an entry level program for transfer students who have completed two years of college-level courses.
 The BSMS OT program prepares you to work as an entry-level practitioner in a variety of settings.
 Students have opportunities to do advanced work and independent study in areas such as specialized practice, research, academic teaching, collaboration with professional organizations and entrepreneurial projects under the mentorship of a faculty member.

 The Master of Science in Occupational Therapy (MSOT) program is offered in a blended-learning format that includes an intensive weekend delivery.
 Students attend on-campus class meetings eight weekends/semester (Friday and Saturday, generally every other weekend).
 Between on-campus sessions, students complete assignments and participate in learning activities online, through distance education technology.
 Approximately 70-80 percent of coursework is delivered on-campus each semester, the remaining online.
 The MSOT degree can be completed within 2.5 academic years, including fieldwork.
+Starting in Fall 2023, courses for our MS in Occupational Therapy program will be offered exclusively at our East Falls Campus in a full-time hybrid model.

 The Doctorate of Occupational Therapy (OTD) is an entry-level practice doctorate designed to prepare students to enter the field of occupational therapy at the doctoral level.
 Students with a bachelor’s degree, or higher, in a field other than occupational therapy and who are in the process of completing, or have successfully completed, the prerequisite courses are eligible to apply.
 The OTD program is designed to develop occupational therapists with in-depth exposure to one or more of the following: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and theory development, in order to engage in collaborative research and practice as a direct care provider, consultant, educator, manager, leader, researcher, and advocate for the profession and the consumer.